Master of Science Degree In Family Nurse Practitioner (FNP)

 Students have the option of completing either a thesis or special project to complete program requirements.
 The option selected will be determined when initially signing the specific Plan of Study for the program.

 Applicants are required to have a 3.0* quality point ratio in their baccalaureate program in nursing and a total cumulative GPA of 3.0 for all post high school education.
 Applicants must have completed undergraduate baccalaureate level courses in statistics, nursing research methods, and health assessment with at least a "C" in each.
 The applicant must submit a copy of current Connecticut R.N. license, two letters of reference (one academic and one professional), and an admission essay.
-A personal interview in the Department of Nursing is also required.
+A personal interview in the School of Nursing is also required.
 In keeping with University policy, the program of study is to be completed within six years beginning with the first graduate course applied to the program of study.